Field electron emission: Internal electron transfer in electronic devices

 In some electronic devices, electron transfer from one material to another, or (in the case of sloping bands) from one band to another ("Zener tunneling"), takes place by a field-induced tunneling process that can be regarded as a form of Fowler–Nordheim tunneling.
 For example, Rhoderick's book discusses the theory relevant to metal–semiconductor contacts.

 Fowler–Nordheim tunneling

-Introduction

-The next part of this article deals with the basic theory of cold field electron emission from bulk metals.
-This is best treated in four main stages, involving theory associated with: (1) derivation of a formula for "escape probability", by considering electron tunneling through a rounded triangular barrier; (2) an integration over internal electron states to obtain the "total energy distribution"; (3) a second integration, to obtain the emission current density as a function of local barrier field and local work function; (4) conversion of this to a formula for current as a function of applied voltage.
-The modified equations needed for large-area emitters, and issues of experimental data analysis, are dealt with separately.

 Fowler–Nordheim tunneling is the wave-mechanical tunneling of an electron through an exact or rounded triangular barrier.
-Two basic situations are recognized: (1) when the electron is initially in a localized state; (2) when the electron is initially not strongly localized, and is best represented by a travelling wave.
-Emission from a bulk metal conduction band is a situation of the second type, and discussion here relates to this case.
+Depending on the material's structure, the electron may be initially localized to the surface or delocalized into the bulk and best represented by a travelling wave.
+Emission from a metal conduction band is a situation of the second type, which is the only case treated here.
 It is also assumed that the barrier is one-dimensional (i.e., has no lateral structure), and has no fine-scale structure that causes "scattering" or "resonance" effects.
-To keep this explanation of Fowler–Nordheim tunneling relatively simple, these assumptions are needed; but the atomic structure of matter is in effect being disregarded.
+These assumptions serve primarily to simplify the theory; but the atomic structure of matter is in effect being disregarded.

+The treatment has four main stages: